 The haar can roll in at a moments notice and it’s most prevalent in autumn and winter but you’ll also see it at the end of warm muggy days in summer.

-My advice to combat the haar is to pack an extra insulated fleece in your backpack and always keep gloves and a hat in there along with a pac-a-mac (Amazon links to products I recommend.
+My advice to combat the haar is to pack an extra insulated fleece in your backpack (see my recommended backpacks) and always keep gloves and a hat in there along with a pac-a-mac (Amazon links to products I recommend.
 Top tip – the gloves are touch-screen compatible so you can still navigate around on your phone).

 (2) Most of Edinburgh’s national museums and public places have completely free admission so if the thought of spending £20 to get into Edinburgh Castle is giving you hot flushes, add a few of these suggestions to your itinerary to reduce your overall costs: